olik30/k30-physics-mcq-trainer/docs/review-retrain-cycle.md

 Your notes should call out what works (or doesn’t): e.g. “Accept – clear hint, numerical check matches mark scheme” or “Reject – explanation repeats question.”

-The log file records:
+The next training run automatically splits your decisions into:

-- `refresh_accept.jsonl` – all variants marked “accept” (preferred ones are flagged).
+- `refresh_accept.jsonl` – all variants marked “accept” (preferred ones are flagged and weighted higher).
-- `refresh_reject.jsonl` – variants marked “reject” or left undecided.
+- `refresh_reject.jsonl` – variants marked “reject” or left undecided, ready for regeneration.

 ---